phaustin/a301_eoas/notebooks/week1/planck_function.md

 from matplotlib import pyplot as plt
 ```

-## Write a module to compute Stull 2.13
+## Write a function to compute Stull 2.13

 ```{code-cell} ipython3
 import numpy as np